codezs09/self-driving-car-nd/CarND-Behavioral-Cloning-P3/writeup_report.md

 For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy

+### 1. Data Collection, Preprocessing and Augmentation

+First, the simulator is running in its "train mode" by me with keyboard controlling its steering angle.
+The quality of training data is found crucial in training the neutral network later.
+Besides recording data of a full loop driving the vehicle near centerline, some tactics I also used during data collection is to routinely veer the vehicle close to the road boundary and then start recording the steering process to make it to centerline.
+This process is repeated several times which could be seen in later images in "./collectData/IMAGE/".
+Overall, the collected images including center, left and right reached a number of 15108, which is around three loops of data.

+The collected data is augmented in several ways:
+* ```numpy.fliplr()``` function is utilized to flip the center images from left to right, which generalize the data as the vehicle is originally driving in anti-clockwise direction.
+*

 #### 1. Solution Design Approach